danielbi-ETHZ/THM-Econ/README.md

 ## References

-Birdsell, D.T., Adams, B.M., and Saar, M.O., submitted 2020.
-Minimum Transmissivity and Optimal Well Spacing and Flow Rate for High-Temperature Aquifer Thermal Energy Storage from Economic and Reservoir-Engineering Constraints. submitted to _Applied Energy_.
+Birdsell, D.T., Adams, B.M., and Saar, M.O., 2021.
+Minimum Transmissivity and Optimal Well Spacing and Flow Rate for High-Temperature Aquifer Thermal Energy Storage. _Applied Energy_.

 <!-- To speed up computations, it is possible to pre-calculate Lstar as a function
 of reservoir_depth and permeability.
 In this way, the optimal well spacing